Skip to contents

 scale

 Logical.
-If TRUE, average expression values for each feature will be scaled using scale and default parameters.
+If TRUE, average expression values will be scaled using scale and default parameters.
 The resulting values will be Z-scores (mean subtracted values divided by standard deviation) and not positive average expression values anymore, which is why there will be positive and negative values displayed, depending on if the average expression in a particular identity is below or above the mean average expression from all identities (which is calculated independently for each feature).
-Caution should be exercised when interpreting results with low number of identities (typically below 5), as small differences in average expression might lead to exacerbated differences when scaled.
+Caution should be exercised when interpreting results with low number of identities (typically below five), as small differences in average expression might lead to exacerbated differences when scaled.

 rescale